- About us

 Konstantin Yurganov graduated from St. Petersburg State Technical University.
 He has about 20 years of experience in various IT and telecommunication fields.
 He held the post of Chief Information Officer in major Russian companies, such as Pervouralsky Novotrubny Plant (2002-2006) and Gazprom-Oil JSC (2006-2007).
 The Microsoft Axapta ERP implementation on the Pervouralsky Novotrubny Plant was the largest in East Europe.
 Moreover, Konstantin in 2004 and 2006 was in the top fifteen most qualified Russian CIO, according to the data from “Kommersant” publishing house (I-One).Since 2007, almost since the establishment of the company, till present Konstantin holds the post of Vice President, CTO of Yota Networks, Scartel Ltd. His area of responsibility includes: System integration projects, network development and construction in various geographic areas, mobile technology development, technological and interoperability tests, network quality monitoring and control projects, effective network operation and engineering development projects, IT projects implementation (monitoring systems, network operation centre, network resources inventory and others) as well as technical politics and procurement processes.

-Operating Officer, NGMN Ltd.
+Chief Executive Officer, NGMN Ltd.

 Dr. Meissner has over 30 years of experience in various telecommunication fields including more than 15 years of general management responsibilities with operators of mobile communication networks.
 In addition, he has extensive experience in research, technology strategy and management, emerging technology assessment, innovation transfer, and organization development.
 From 2000 until 2006, Dr. Meissner held positions as a senior executive in Orange.
 He started as Chief Technical Officer with Orange Communications SA, Switzerland, and finally was responsible for Quality and Performance as Corporate Vice President with Orange SA, Paris.
 Prior to joining Orange, he was more than 7 years with E-Plus Mobilfunk GmbH as General Manager, Systems Engineering.
 Since July 2006, Dr. Meissner has been running his own company as an independent business consultant, focusing on innovation, strategy, and organization development in key areas of the telecommunications industry.
-One of his appointments is supporting the world's leading operators and manufacturers as Operating Officer of the Next Generation Mobile Network (NGMN) Alliance.
+One of his appointments is supporting the world's leading operators and manufacturers as Chief Executive Officer of the Next Generation Mobile Network (NGMN) Alliance.
 Dr. Meissner holds degrees in Telecommunications from the Technical College of Lübeck and University of Hannover.